agmcarthur/Biochem-3BP3/Lab_6_Genome_Assembly/README.md

 [Salmonella_3185_TACGAATC_L003_R2_001.fastq.gz](http://mcarthurbioinformatics.ca/assembly/Salmonella_3185_TACGAATC_L003_R2_001.fastq.gz)

 These are the forward and reverse FASTQ read files for a *Salmonella* assembly data set.
-The data files will show up on the right panel in green when you succeed:
+The data files will show up on the right panel in green when you succeed in uploading them:

 ![FASTQ](./fastq.jpg)